Dimebag (The Americans): Plot

-After learning their telephone target has employed Kimberly "Kimmy" Breland, daughter of the head of the CIA's Afghan group, as a babysitter, Phillip is tasked with recruiting Kimmy, who is nearly the same age as Paige.
+After learning their telephone target has employed Kimberly "Kimmy" Breland, daughter of the head of the CIA's Afghan group, as a babysitter, Philip is tasked with recruiting Kimmy, who is nearly the same age as Paige.
 He provides fake IDs for Kimmy and her friends, and later she asks to see him alone.
 They smoke pot and listen to her favorite album together.
 Nina is pressured to get a confession from her cellmate, Evi Sneijder, and slowly starts to open up to her.
-Stan publicly voices his opinion at an EST meeting and is asked out on a date afterward by a woman named Tori; he turns her down flat in spite of Phillip's reminder that "you are single now".
+Stan publicly voices his opinion at an EST meeting and is asked out on a date afterward by a woman named Tori; he turns her down flat in spite of Philip's reminder that "you are single now".
 Later, Stan confesses his affair to his wife, Sandra, who is upset by his confession.
 Paige's birthday is approaching and she requests to invite Pastor Tim and his wife to dinner.
 During the meal, Paige says that she wants to be baptized, and the visitors support her decision.
-Later, Phillip and Elizabeth think Paige ambushed them with the request and invited her guests for support.
+Later, Philip and Elizabeth think Paige ambushed them with the request and invited her guests for support.